Fact file

 Postscript

-by Eddie Finnegan
+by the late Eddie Finnegan

 Fr Ray Barry made his final visit to Sierra Leone and Yengema Secondary School in March-April 2004.
 He reported back to us at a reunion of old YSS colleagues in Dublin at the end of June 2004.
 The gathering included his first Vice-Principal, Fr John Flavin, and about sixteen former YSS teachers with their spouses: Irish, US Peace Corps Volunteers, and VSO (Voluntary Service Overseas).
 Sadly, Fr Barry died eight months later.
 EF